robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I rocked to one side with a frustrated grunt as I took the phone from her.

-Mum sounded the way she always did when I got sick—an even mixture of worry and hard-decision making.
+Mum sounded the way she always did when I got sick — an even mixture of worry and hard-decision making.

 “How are you feeling this morning, Charlotte?”